NicoJuicy/LearnML/nlp/nlp.md

 If the result is a negative number, the sentiment behind the text has a negative tone to it, and if it is positive then some positivity is present in the text.

+### HuggingFace Transformers for NLP With Python

+This article [8] explores the use of a simple pre-trained HuggingFace transformer language model for some common NLP tasks in Python.

+- Text Classification
+- Named Entity Recognition
+- Text Summarization

 ### Sentiment Analysis using Python

 [Best Practices for Text Classification with Deep Learning](https://machinelearningmastery.com/best-practices-document-classification-deep-learning/)